Teaching Struggling Writers

 Her TIP – write how you speak.
 What?
 That’s it?
 Okay, that tip worked for me and later for my own students.
-When I let my students know they can just write down their thoughts – and forget about everything else – my students’ writing improved.
+Now when I let my students know they can just write down their thoughts – and forget about everything else – my students’ writing improved.
 Yes, what they turned in wasn’t perfect, but was accepted.
-I used this piece as baseline writing and pulled some lessons from their work that I would go over later, but now my students were less stressed about writing and felt better that an assignment is turned in.
+I used this piece as baseline writing and pulled some lessons from their work that I would go over later.
+Now my students were less stressed about writing and felt better that an assignment was turned in.

-Another reason writers struggle is the writer doesn’t always know where to begin or how to proceed.
+Another reason writers struggle is they don’t always know where to begin or how to proceed.
 They have some thoughts in their brain, but they’re not quite certain how they’re supposed to get those thoughts on paper.
 I can orally share my thoughts, but whenever I have to transfer those thoughts to paper, that’s more challenging.

 Strategy #2 to Support Writers